 I had never hiked through a river before, so hiking the Narrows was an incredible experience.
 The only downside was that I had to look down almost the entire time, carefully plotting every step between the rocks.
 It was hard to find time to look up and admire the walls of the canyon.
 Even if you don’t go very far, I highly recommend trying it out.
 Walking beneath the magnificent canyon walls was something I’ll never forget.

-On your way back to Las Vegas, consider stopping in St George and exploring Pioneer Park.
+If you're traveling to Zion with kids, Pioneer Park is a great area to visit.
 The park offers views of St George and includes a beautiful desert garden and a narrow slot canyon.

 The Red Hills Desert Garden is 5 acres and has a wide variety of desert life to admire on paved trails.
 A bit deeper into the park, you’ll find a tiny slot canyon that you can crawl through.
 There is also an arch to enjoy.
 This is a quick and fun spot if you are traveling through St George.